What are Consent Orders?

 - Spousal maintenance for a husband or wife.

-You cannot use the Consent Orders Online Application to make orders about children's issues or to split superannuation.
+You cannot use the Consent Orders Online Application to make orders about children's issues or to split or transfer superannuation.

 When to seek formal legal advice